NightfallRollup/nightfall-deployment/aws/README.md

 RELEASE=xxx make build-geth push-geth
 ```

+By default this image is pushed to public repo `public.ecr.aws/m0t3e1j9/geth:latest`

 ## Spining EC2 instance to act as deployer
 Optionally, one can create an EC2 instance to deploy Nightfall instead of doing it from local computer.
 To spin the EC2 instance, follow this process: